 Don’t let the fancy name fool you.
-These French cheese puffs are actually quite easy to make and a contender for my Superbowl day menu.
+These French cheese puffs are actually quite easy to make and great for entertaining.

-Gougère is a savory choux pastry (think cream puff pastry shell) mixed with cheese.
-I love the slight crispy texture and the pastry dough taste.
-These are light and bite-sized, the perfect snack for Superbowl.
+Gougère is made with choux pastry mixed with cheese.
+After they’re baked, I love the slight crispy texture and the pastry taste.
+These are light and bite-sized, the perfect snack for parties.

 I searched food blogs and found a couple of good recipes.
 But before I got a chance to try them out, I found a recipe by Chef Ludo of the famous Ludo Bites, whose culinary creations I’ve yet to try, but I badly want to do so.

-The article gives a recipe and shows step by step photos on how Chef Ludo makes gourgere.
-You can view it here.
-So I went ahead and made some this weekend.
+So I went ahead and made some French cheese puffs this weekend.
 Most of the recipes I’ve seen (including this one) call for Gruyere cheese.
-But I didn’t have any on me and I didn’t want to go out and buy some and grate it just to make these.
-So instead, I substituted for some shredded monterey jack and cheddar.
+But I didn’t have any and I didn’t want to go out and buy some and grate it just to make these.
+So instead, I substituted for some shredded Monterey jack and cheddar.
+You can also use Swiss cheese or Parmesan cheese.
 They still tasted scrumptious.

 Gougères (French Cheese Puffs)